 Vladimy makes his home with his mother.
 Carrying water, buying or selling in the market and caring for children are his household duties.
 His mother is sometimes employed as a laborer.
 There are 2 children in the family.

 For fun, Vladimy enjoys soccer, singing and telling stories.
 He attends church activities and camp regularly and is in high school where his performance is average.

 Because of your sponsorship, Vladimy will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Vladimy lives in the mountainous community of Lascahobas, home to approximately 60,000 residents.
 Typical houses are constructed of cement and have corrugated tin roofs.
 The most commonly spoken language is Creole.

-The regional diet consists of corn, beans, bananas, bread, chicken, potatoes, and rice.
-Common health problems in this area include coughs, malaria, and diarrhea.
-Most adults in Lascahobas are unemployed but some work on plantations and earn the equivalent of $30 per month.
-This community needs schools, recreational activities, and employment opportunities.
+The regional diet consists of corn, beans, bananas, bread, chicken, potatoes and rice.
+Common health problems in this area include coughs, malaria and diarrhea.
+Most adults in Lascahobas are unemployed but some work on plantations and earn the equivalent of $33 per month.
+This community needs schools and employment opportunities.

-Your sponsorship allows the staff of Lascahobas Child Development Center to provide Vladimy with Bible teaching, medical check-ups, social events, health education, and recreational activities.
+Your sponsorship allows the staff of Lascahobas Child Development Center to provide Vladimy with Bible teaching, medical exams, social events, health campaigns and recreational activities.
 The center staff will also provide meetings and educational workshops for the parents or guardians of Vladimy.

 Haiti occupies the western third of the island of Hispaniola in the Caribbean.
 A mix of mountains, valleys, lakes, seashores and rivers gives Haiti varied weather conditions.
 About two-thirds of the terrain is unsuitable for farming.